Click the thumbnail photos to enhance!

 - from Bali, Indonesia was the 'Nudibranch of the Week # 706" at Michael D. Miller's The Slug Site,

-and from several locations wrong placed in the genus Haminoea at Nudi Pixel.
+and from several locations wrong placed in the genus Haminoea at Nudi Pixel, the website Nudi Pixel is down, the pictures are gone.

 More information on Haminoeidae sp.
 01 as haminoeid - genus unknown 1 are at Bill Rudman's Sea Slug Forum!